sparkflows/sparkflows-docs/docs/user-guide/export-import/import-datasets.rst

 Import Datasets
 ===============

-Fire Insights enables you to import datasets to use in projects.
+Sparkflows enables you to import datasets to use in projects.

 Below are the steps for importing a dataset.

 Steps for Importing a Dataset
 -----

-1. You can Login to Fire Insights web server URL and follow the steps below:
+1. You can Login to Sparkflows web server URL and follow the steps below:

      * Go to the Project List page.
      * Select the project to import dataset to.